uccser/cs-field-guide/text/chapters/en-algorithms.md

 {glossary-definition term="Algorithm" definition="A step by step process that describes how to solve a problem and/or complete a task, which will always give a result."}

-In contrast, an {glossary-link term="introduction" reference-text="algorithm"}algorithm{glossary-link end} is a step by step process that describes how to solve a problem and/or complete a task, which will always give the correct result.
+In contrast, an {glossary-link term="algorithm" reference-text="introduction"}algorithm{glossary-link end} is a step by step process that describes how to solve a problem and/or complete a task, which will always give the correct result.
 For our previous non-computing example, the algorithm might be
 1) Go to the kitchen.
 2) Pick up a glass.
 3) Turn on the tap.
 4) Put the glass under the running water and remove it once it is almost full.
 5) Turn off the tap.
 6) Take the glass back to the person who gave the instruction.
 A human could follow these instructions easily, but it's still using general English language rather than a strict list of computer instructions.